casework/CASE-Implementation-UFED-XML/README.md

   * Investigative Extraction

+## XML reports

+The repo also includes the XMLreports folder containing examples of reports from Cellebrite UFED PA.

 ## Development status

 This repository follows [CASE community guidance on describing development status](https://caseontology.org/resources/github_policies.html#development-statuses), by adherence to noted support requirements.